BjornFJohansson/AutoSlideProcessor/README.md

-# TravisSlideProcessor
+# AutoSlideProcessor

-This repository contains code to automatically convert and distribute course files to students using a combination of Git, Github, dropbox and TravisCI.
+This repository contains code to automatically convert and distribute course files to students using a combination of Git, Github, TravisCI (or some other continuous integration service) and Dropbox.
+These are a combination of free open source software tools and services currently offered for free.

 ## Motivation